niki4etoo/niki4etoo/README.md

 😄 Pronouns: fika, niki, he/him, you

-⚡ Fun fact: Two ravens are flying
+⚡ Fun fact: Two ravens are flying, especially the left.